cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("BCBCSF")` provides functions to predict the discrete response based on selected high dimensional features, such as gene expression data.
--   `r pkg("pacbpred")` perform estimation and prediction in high-dimensional additive models, using a sparse PAC-Bayesian point of view and a MCMC algorithm.

 #### Factor analysis/item response theory models